The Information Guide was created by the Cincinnati Reds to assist Guests during their visits to Great American Ball Park.

 Reds Fantasy Camp

 Baseball fans 30 years of age and older get the opportunity to play baseball for a full week at the Reds Spring Training facility in Goodyear, Arizona.
-Participants enjoy a true major league experience-instruction/coaching from former Reds players, their own Reds major league uniform with their name/number on the back, locker in the Reds clubhouse, accommodations at the Reds team hotel, and much more!
+Participants enjoy a true major league experience-instruction/coaching from former Reds players, their own Reds major league uniform with their name/number on the back, locker in the Reds clubhouse, accommodations at a local hotel, and much more!
 Reds Fantasy Camp usually takes place in late January or early February just before the start of Spring Training.
 In addition, the camp includes a pre-camp mini workout at Great American Ball Park in December or January before Fantasy Camp begins, a Reunion Event at Great American Ball Park during the Reds regular season, and an invitation to attend Redsfest in December.
-For More Info »rmation, call (513) 765-7921 or email firstname.lastname@example.org.
+For more information, call (513) 765-7921 or email firstname.lastname@example.org.

 Reds Hall Of Fame And Museum Batting Cages